-Local Energy Communities are defined associations, cooperatives. as partnerships, non-profit organisations or other legal entities which are effectively local shareholders controlled by members, generally value rather than profit-driven, involved in distributed generation and in performing activities of a distribution system operator, supplier or aggregator at local level, including across borders.
+Local Energy Communities are defined associations, cooperatives. as partnerships, non-profit organisations or other legal entities which are effectively controlled by local shareholders or members, generally value rather than profit-driven. involved in distributed generation and in performing activities of a distribution system operator, supplier or aggregator at local level, including across borders.

-technology Power providers hardware manufacturers for power transmission, distribution and generation technologies.
-Storage providers considered in a separate category (all storage technologies are considered. including batteries from EVs and hot water tanks).
+Power technology providers are hardware manufacturers for power transmission, distribution and generation technologies.
+Storage providers are considered in a separate category (all storage technologies are considered, including batteries from EVs and hot water tanks).
 ICT providers are software and telecommunication vendors.

-Suppliers Energy include power generators, retailers, energy service companies (ESCOs) acting in the competitive energy market.
+Suppliers Energy include power generators, retailers, service energy companies (ESCOs) acting the competitive energy market.
 Aggregators are market participants that combine multiple customer loads or generated electricity for sale, for purchase or auction in any organised energy market.
 Market operators include power exchanges, brokers and traders on the energy markets.